Nidhi3338/Microsoft_azure/README.md

-- Describe the benefits of using cloud services a.Describe the benefits of high availability and scalability in the cloud. b.Describe the benefits of reliability and predictability in the cloud.
-  c.
-Describe the benefits of security and governance in the cloud.
-  d.
-Describe the benefits of manageability in the cloud.
+- Describe the benefits of using cloud services a.Describe the benefits of high availability and scalability in the cloud. b.Describe the benefits of reliability and predictability in the cloud. c.Describe the benefits of security and governance in the cloud. d.Describe the benefits of manageability in the cloud.

  - You’ll also learn about security, governance, and overall manageability in the cloud.
  - **SLA (Service level agreement)** , which is agreement between the company and IT services to give UP time services from 90% to 99.9% avaiblibe to customers from the cloud provider.